 - Manually enter conversion rates.

-There is an option to add a currency exchange fee, which can help avoid costs when exchanging currencies.
+Moreover, there is an option to add a currency exchange fee, which can help avoid costs when exchanging currencies.

 The plug-in’s free version only allows the use of two currencies.
 With the pro version, you get support for unlimited currencies and a few other premium features like multilingual support.